Tideway (Bazalgette Tunnel Limited) is the company financing, building, maintaining and operating

 The company is owned by a consortium of investors that comprises Allianz, Amber Infrastructure, and Dalmore Capital.
 Our investors have extensive experience of investing in and managing a wide range of infrastructure assets in the UK and overseas.
 Three million pensioners have an indirect investment in Tideway through UK pension funds managed by our investors.
 The consortium's backing fulfils a key component of the HM Treasury's National Infrastructure Plan, designed to finance the development of UK infrastructure with the support of highly experienced private investors.

-The construction in the west region will be delivered by a joint venture of BAM Nuttall Ltd, Morgan Sindall Plc and Balfour Beatty Group Limited.
+Tideway employs more than 400 highly experienced professionals to deliver the project, together with its four main delivery partners: The construction in the west region is being delivered by a joint venture of BAM Nuttall Ltd, Morgan Sindall Plc and Balfour Beatty Group Limited.
 This contract is known as Tideway West, with work taking place from Acton to Fulham.